 Most accrediting professional bodies recognize the importance of CME and require some form of recorded and audited CME activity for ongoing accreditation.
 The details vary greatly from country to country and between accrediting bodies.

-At this stage, we are not formally CME accredited.
-That notwithstanding, most professional accrediting bodies do recognize self-directed learning and allow at least a proportion of CME activities to be in the form of self-declared study (e.g. Category 2 CME points) whether that be journal reading, courses or online resources like Radiopaedia.org.
+Most professional accrediting bodies also recognize self-directed learning and allow at least a proportion of CME activities to be in the form of self-declared study (e.g. AMA PRA Category 2 Credit(s)™. ) whether that be journal reading, courses or online resources like Radiopaedia.

 To make it easier for our users to claim these points, we will keep a record of your time spent on the site and give you a running monthly tally, which you can view from the CME tab in your user profile page.
 You must, of course, be logged in for this to occur.